 What she says: We can’t have a list of romantic Disney experiences without talking about this place.
 It’s elegance personified.
 One of the best restaurants in all of Orlando and also the only place on Disney property that doesn’t permit little kids.
 Guests under ten don’t exist here so you are assured a grown-up experience.
 You’re not going to leave disappointed.
 The Chef’s Table is the most romantic option but you’ll have a really memorable foodie experience no matter what you choose.

 What is it: African cuisine with views of wandering wildlife at the Animal Kingdom Lodge.

 What she says: This place gets top marks for ambiance.
 It has gorgeous lighting mimics the African sunset.
 You also won’t find too many kids here.
 There is a really great menu showcasing flavors from Africa.
 It has the largest wine list featuring African wines outside of Africa.
 Last time I dined there they did a flat bread that was out of this world.
 The menu is seasonal and always changed up so you never know what you’ll find there.

 Wait… I have one more to add: Raglan Road

-There’s always a party happening at this authentic Irish pub in Downtown Disney.
+There’s always a party happening at this authentic Irish pub in Disney Springs.
 And while it might not be known for its intimate corners or subdued atmosphere (quite the opposite, actually) you just can’t beat the hearty fare, fabulous live entertainment and jubilant vibe.
-Oh, and the Bailey’s Shake isn’t too shabby either.
+Oh, and the Bailey's Shake isn’t too shabby either.